Psalm of Mystery

-Psalm 110 touches on some of the background for establishing the kingdom headquartered in Jerusalem.
+Although the Bible talks about this topic in many locations, mostly the Old Testament, I did not give it much thought until the last few years.
+One of those Old Testament locations is Psalm 110.
+This psalm touches on the background for establishing God’s kingdom headquartered in Jerusalem.
 Although only seven verses in length, with amazing clarity, it presents some of the Biblical themes we have been studying.

-Before proceeding, please take a moment to read this Psalm.
+Please take a moment to read the Psalm.

 Psalm 110